spydir/embertoken-ng/readme.md

-# Dungeon Master's Loot Generator Script
+# Embertoken-DM

 [![Python Version](https://img.shields.io/badge/python-3.6%2B-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 ## Description

+Embertoken is based on an idea that my fellow gamers and I developed many moons ago.
+We wanted to "burn" all the tokens and extranious stuff because they caused too much set-up and teardown time for our games and took away from our precious play time.

+Embertoken-DM follows this concept with it's humble beginnings as a simple loot-table roller for Indexcard RPG.
+It currently remains simplistic start to automating the tables in the back of IndexCard RPG.

-The Dungeon Master's Loot Generator Script is a Python script that allows dungeon masters to simulate the discovery of loot from treasure chests in a tabletop role-playing game.
-It randomly selects loot categories and generates items based on a d100 dice roll from CSV loot tables.
+This first iteration randomly selects loot categories and generates items based on a d100 dice roll from CSV loot tables.

 ## Features